thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ## Intro
 I'd like to design a language, more specifically implement a compiler for a programming language I've made up.
 This is not the first time I've wanted to do this.
 In fact, I've had the [itch](https://github.com/thunderseethe/waht) [quite a](https://github.com/thunderseethe/panera) [few](https://github.com/thunderseethe/brainfuck_interpreter) [times](https://github.com/thunderseethe/false_interpreter) [before](https://github.com/thunderseethe/tiger).
 I can't tell you why I keep returning to this venture when I've failed at it so many times.
 What I can tell you is why I always fail.
 Every time I begin a sparkly new project with fresh eyes and quickly whip together a lexer.

 However, once I start constructing a parser, progress slows to a crawl.
-I endlessly struggle with bike-shedding my syntax or fret to figure out my operator precedence.
+I endlessly struggle with bikeshedding my syntax or fret to figure out my operator precedence.
 Without fail by the time I've managed to produce an Abstract Syntax Tree (AST) I've lost all steam.
 The language is added to my ever-growing pile of incomplete side projects doomed to forever be an empty repository of listless aspirations.
 The more attempts I've made the clearer this pattern has become to me.

 So let's take a step back, why do I start with the lexer and parser at all?
 Compiler construction can be thought of as a couple of big steps where the output of each step is fed as input into the next step: